Dogallow/AirBnb-Clone/README.md

 # Usage:

 ## Home Page Demo User:
-You will be able to test the features without sign up by clicking on the "Demo User" button in the dropdown menu on the upper right corner of the page.
+You will be able to test the features without sign up by clicking on the "Demo Login" button in the dropdown menu on the upper right corner of the page.
 ![Splash Page](https://user-images.githubusercontent.com/95613961/192171360-a389d742-ca8c-4b49-9504-175d7a38e1b1.jpg)

 ## Single Spot Details